edHelper.com

 By Cathy Pearl

-1 Winter seems like a safe time of year.
-The snow is pretty.
-It is colder, but if you aren't in it that long, it doesn't seem that bad.
+1 Winter may seem like a safe time of year.
+Snow is pretty.
+The weather is colder, but if you aren't out in the cold very long, it doesn't seem that bad.
 But winter can be a dangerous time of year, too.
 It is good to be ready before a storm comes so that you know what to do.

-2 If you are at home or work, hopefully you still have power during the storm.
-Heavy winds and snow can make the power go off.
+2 Hopefully your home or the place where you work will still have power during a storm.
+Heavy winds, ice, and snow can make the power go off.
 If this happens, there may not be any heat to keep you warm.

-3 If you have a fireplace, you can use it to keep part of your house warm.
-Use it safely and it can keep you warm until the power comes back on.
+3 If you have a fireplace, you can use it to heat part of your house.
+Use it safely, and it can keep you warm until the power comes back on.
 If you don't have power, your house may stay warm for a short time.
 But if the power does not come back on, you may have to stay at another house.
-Go to a friend's house if they have power.
+Go to a friend's house if it has power.

 4 If there are many people who don't have power, your town will probably open an emergency shelter.
 This is a place where people can go to stay warm and eat if they need to.
 Don't be afraid to go there.
-It is better to be warm and safe.
+It is a warm and safe place to go.

 Paragraphs 6 to 12: